UtahRETC/JavaProgrammer1Class2017/samples/sample_slides.md

 <!--
 $theme: default
 page_number: true
-footer: Java Class - Week N
+footer: Java Class - Class N
 -->

-# Week N
+# Class N

 - **We are going to cover this**
 - **and this**